wp-plugins/rating-widget/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.2.1 =
+* New: WooCommerce full integration!
+W00t!
+* New: Author review support!
+You can now set the ratings to ReadOnly, and vote as the admin directly on the Page/Post/Product page.
+* Fix: Fixed Top-Rated Widget ratings style for pages that didn't include ratings but had the Top-Rated sidebar widget.
+* New: Optimized plugin's code to easily add extensions for new rated elements (like WooCommerce products).

 = 2.2.0 =
 * New: Added new Cups theme.
 * Fix: Fixed Top-Rated Widget for STARTER plan customers.